aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 We want to be able to manage two groups of users:
 * the **Administrators**  who will have access to all accounts with **AdministratorAccess** permissions
-* the **Developers**  who will have access only to the Dev account with **PowerUserAccess** permissions and **ViewOnlyAccess** permissions to the Staging and Prod accounts
+* the **Developers**  who will have access only to the Dev account with **DeveloperAccess** permissions, **DevOpsAccess**/**ApproverAccess** for CI/CD Account and **ViewOnlyAccess** permissions to the Staging and Prod accounts

-The **PowerUserAccess** permissions provide Developers full access to AWS services and resources, but do not allow management of Users and groups.
+Through 5 set of permissions:
+* **AdministratorAccess** grants administrator access to an AWS account.
+A user with this permission set is able to create, update or delete any resources in an AWS account including IAM users, roles and groups.
+It relies on the AdministratorAccess AWS managed job function policy.
+* **DeveloperAccess** allows developers to create, update or delete AWS resources from an account excluding users and groups.
+A developer with this permission set is also able to create, delete and update roles as well as creating, updating, deleting and attaching role policies to a resource.
+It allows a developer to deploy a CDK app into and account directly with the cdk deploy command.
+It relies on the PowerUserAccess AWS managed job function policy plus a set of IAM actions.
+* **DevOpsAccess**  allows DevOps engineers to deploy and manage CI/CD pipelines through CDK.
+It relies on 5 AWS managed policies: *AWSCloudFormationFullAcces, AWSCodeBuildAdminAccess, AWSCodePipelineFullAccess, AmazonS3FullAccess, AmazonEC2ContainerRegistryFullAccess, SecretsManagerReadWrite*.
+It relies on a set of IAM, KMS and Organizations actions.
+* **ApproverAccess** allows users to view and approve manual changes for all pipelines.
+It relies on the *AWSCodePipelineApproverAccess* AWS managed policy.
+* **ViewOnlyAccess** allows users to view resources and basic metadata across all AWS services.
+It relies on the *ViewOnlyAccess* AWS managed policy.

+##### AdministratorAccess

 To set up these accesses, we first need to create a permission set which correspond to the set of permissions that an Administrator will have when going to a specific account: